-Kate Upton says opening up about sexual misconduct gave her a 'a sense of relief'
+Kate Upton says opening up about sexual misconduct gave her a 'sense of relief'

 - She said she expected Marciano to deny the allegations

-(CNN)Kate Upton shared more about what inspired her to go public with details of Guess co-founder Paul Marciano's alleged sexual misconduct.
+(CNN)Kate Upton is sharing more about what inspired her to go public with details of Guess co-founder Paul Marciano's alleged sexual misconduct.

-Upton appeared Friday on "Good Morning America" and said she feels good about sharing.
+Upton appeared Friday on "Good Morning America" and said she feels good about making her story public.

 "As soon as I did my article with Time, I felt a sense of relief," she said.
-"It's a new climate...women are coming together and you're able to have that platform to share your story and create real change for other women."
+"It's a new climate... women are coming together and you're able to have that platform to share your story and create real change for other women."

-In a story published by Time on Wednesday, the 25-year-old model claims that Marciano verbally harassed and touched her inappropriately starting when she was 18 years old.
+In a story published by Time on Wednesday, the 25-year-old model claims that Marciano verbally harassed and inappropriately touched her starting when she was 18 years old.

 Marciano denied the accusations in a statement to Time, which CNN obtained, calling them "absolutely false."